ethhub-io/ethhub/docs/questions-about-ethereum/is-ether-needed-for-transaction-fees.md

-title: Is Ether needed for transaction fees?
+title: Is Ether needed for transaction fees? - EthHub
 description: Ether is necessary for Ethereum network security and operational efficiency for miners.

 # Is Ether needed for transaction fees?